SectumPsempra/GSoC_Task/README.md

 ## Step - 2 =>

-1. Run preProcess.py after modifying the location in which you have kept .dat file downloaded from github in this case or the internet from here [a link](http://wdc.kugi.kyoto-u.ac.jp/dstae/)
+1. Run preProcess.py after modifying the location in which you have kept .dat file downloaded from github in this case or the internet from here [dst webpage](http://wdc.kugi.kyoto-u.ac.jp/dstae/)

 ## Step - 3 =>